aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/odg-file-format-support/_index.md

 ### Q5: Can I use Aspose.Imaging for Java in my commercial projects?

 A5: Yes, you can use Aspose.Imaging for Java in commercial projects after purchasing the appropriate license.

+## Conclusion

+By following the steps above, you now have a reliable way to **convert odg to png** and also generate PDF versions of your graphics—all from within Java code.
+This approach eliminates the need for third‑party converters, gives you full control over output quality, and can be easily integrated into batch jobs or web services.
+Explore other Aspose.Imaging features such as image resizing, format conversion, and watermarking to further enhance your workflow.

+---

+**Last Updated:** 2026-01-24
+**Tested With:** Aspose.Imaging for Java 24.11
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}